-Old school marketers always seem to get hung-up on the number of eyeballs.
+Old school marketers always seem to get hung up on the number of eyeballs.
 I’ve always been a database and direct marketer, so I liked getting the right eyeballs rather than pushing advertisements in front of all of them.

 Businesses like the Yellow Pages like to tout the big numbers, too.
 I read once that 87% of the U.S. Population used the Yellow Pages in 2007.
 In reading the fine print, this was assumed through a phone survey.
-There are too many questions that need asked when someone throws a big number at you like that, like:
+There are too many questions that need to be asked when someone throws a big number at you like that, like:

 - What was the demographic of the people surveyed?

 - How many conversions were made from Yellow Page use?